-Expanding to multiple channels is almost impossible without some level of automation.
+Expanding to multiple marketing channels is almost impossible without some level of automation.
 Chatbots help brands to serve their customers wherever and whenever they are without forcing them to invest large amounts of resources by hiring more people.
 Thanks to that, chatbots and conversational apps are starting to dominate customer communication, especially in eCommerce.

 In this article, we will explore how employing an automated multi-channel messaging strategy can help you power up your marketing campaigns, offer more chances for selling your product or services as well as increase user engagement and satisfaction through convenient support.

-Multichannel strategy is about giving your customers the power of choice.
+Multichannel messaging strategy is about giving your customers the power of choice.
 It’s all about making it as simple as possible for them to shop from or get in touch with your business whenever, wherever and however they want.

 Simply put, a multi-channel approach brings your business to the channels where your target audience spends their time naturally.
 Hence, allowing you to eliminate the unnecessary steps in the customer journey.

 The multi-channel approach is no news though there have been some developments in ways to go about it.

-From the sales perspective, multi-channel strategy relates more to making the purchase possible on a variety of channels besides your website:
+From the sales perspective, multi-channel marketing strategy relates more to making the purchase possible on a variety of channels besides your website: